raizen74/aws-sysops/README.md

 - `StatusCheckFailed` - Reports whether the instance has passed both the instance status check and the system status check in the last minute.
 - `StatusCheckFailed_Instance` - Reports whether the instance has passed the instance status check in the last minute.
 - `StatusCheckFailed_System` - Reports whether the instance has passed the system status check in the last minute.

+The only dimension that **Amazon SQS** sends to CloudWatch is `QueueName`.
+This means that all available statistics are filtered by `QueueName`.

 **CloudWatch Agent**: Any configuration files appended to the configuration **must have different file names** from each other and from the initial configuration file.
 If you use `append-config` with a configuration file with the same file name as a configuration file that the agent is already using, the append command overwrites the information from the first configuration file instead of appending to it.
 This is true even if the two configuration files with the same file name are on different file paths.

 **CW alarms** action can only have the following targets: